DigiBP/25DIGIBP4/README.md

 As part of the digitalization of the Order-to-Cash process, a testing chatbot was implemented to handle customer inquiries related to order status.
 The chatbot modeled in Voiceflow, named Buddy,  will serve as a virtual customer service agent, supporting the Customer Service team in their daily work.
 Right now the primary objective of the chatbot test version is to strengthen customer acceptance by integrating the chatbot early on the website.
 The chatbot's main goal will be to make the customer support process more efficient as well as preparing the team for more digital processes to come.

-Buddy is an LM agent designed with a comprehensive knowledge base containing detailed information about products and processes.
+Buddy is an LLM agent designed with a comprehensive knowledge base containing detailed information about products and processes.
 Conversation examples, response guidelines, scenario handling, and company-specific details have been incorporated to ensure high-quality, consistent, and reliable communication with customers.
 Currently, Buddy is prepared to handle five distinct workflows, with the focus on the digitalised customer order process.

 ![Overview AI Chatbot](Pictures/Overview_of_Buddy.png)